qmk/qmk_firmware/keyboards/dz60/keymaps/mechmerlin/readme.md

 ### _BL

 This is the base layer also known as layer 0.
 It is a standard QWERTY layout.
+It has the `_FL` layer switch key.

 ### _FL

 This is the function layer also known as layer 1.
 It utiizes the following:
 - Function Keys
 - Navigation Keys
 - Audio keys such as Mute, Volume Down and Volume Up.
+- `_CL` layer switch key

 ### _CL